 MVPs are a new approach to the MIPS program that is scheduled to be implemented in 2023.
 MVPs are designed to simplify the reporting process and provide more meaningful data to clinicians.
 Under the MVPs, CMS will group related measures and activities into sets that are aligned with specific medical specialties or conditions.
 Clinicians will report on a smaller set of measures that are more relevant to their practice and patient population.
 There are currently 12 MVPs that are available for the 2023 performance year.
 MVPs will also allow for more flexible reporting options, such as group reporting or episode-based reporting.
 The goal of the MVPs is to reduce the reporting burden on clinicians while still promoting high-quality care.

-CMS is aiming to eventually sunset traditional MIPS and then depending on eligibility, MVPs or the APP will become mandatory.
+CMS is aiming to eventually sunset traditional MIPS and then depending on eligibility, MVPs or the APP will become mandatory in performance year 2026.

 What are the categories under Traditional MIPS?

 Quality: This category measures the quality of care provided to patients.
 It is measured by assessing clinical practices and patient outcomes to evaluate how well healthcare providers are providing evidence-based care and meeting patient needs.

 Improvement Activities (IA): This category encourages clinicians to participate in activities that improve patient care.
 Clinicians report on four (4) categories: enhancing patient engagement, care coordination, population management, and health equity.

 Promoting Interoperability (PI): This category focuses on the use of EHR technology to improve the coordination and quality of care.
 Clinicians report on a set of measures related to EHR use, health information exchange, patient engagement, and health information security.